BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - All other virtues besides the cardinal ones, are parts of the cardinal ones
 - By organizing the virtues around the cardinal virtues, Aquinas argues that the virtues do not conf l ict, and especially that recognized ‘pagan’ virtues do not conf l ict with ‘Christian’ virtues.
 - Magnanimity strengthens us in the pursuit of appropriately great actions
 - Humility restrains us from the distractions that would result from illusions about our own importance;
+- If we object to magnanimity because it includes contempt for others, Aquinas answers that this contempt is contempt for the evil aims of others.